Csaba Szekeres

 Csaba Szekeres (born 30 January 1977) is a Hungarian former road cyclist.
 Professional from 2000 to 2007, he notably won the Hungarian National Road Race Championships in 1998 and the Hungarian National Time Trial Championships in 2005.
-He also competed in the UCI World Time Trial Championships for times as well as in the road race at the 2001 UCI Road World Championships.
+He also competed in the UCI World Time Trial Championships four times as well as in the road race at the 2001 UCI Road World Championships.